bachya/ecowitt2mqtt/README.md

 * `Port`: `8080`
 * `Upload Interval`: `60` (change this to alter the frequency with which data is published)

-Then, on the machine where you installed `ecowitt2mqtt`, run it with the minimum required
+Then, on the machine where you installed `ecowitt2mqtt`, run it:
-parameters:

 ```bash
 $ ecowitt2mqtt \